cultpenguin/sippi-all/doc/python-interface.rst

 Write EAS volume set
 ____________________
-A 3D numpy array can be written as a EAS volume set using
+A 3D numpy array can be written as an EAS volume set using
 ::
    import mpslib as mps
    import numpy as no